ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

    wget https://noaa-ufs-srw-pds.s3.amazonaws.com/current_srw_release_data/fix_data.tgz
    tar -xzf fix_data.tgz

 Alternatively, users can download the static files individually from the `"fix" directory <https://noaa-ufs-srw-pds.s3.amazonaws.com/index.html#fix/>`__ of the SRW Data Bucket using the ``wget`` command for each required file.
 A list of ``wget`` commands with links is provided :ref:`here <StaticFilesList>` for the release v2.0.0 fix file data.
 Users will need to create an appropriate directory structure for the files when downloading them individually.
-The best solution is to download the files into directories that mirror the structure of the data bucket.
+The best solution is to download the files into directories that mirror the structure of the `Data Bucket <https://noaa-ufs-srw-pds.s3.amazonaws.com/index.html>`__.

 The environment variables ``FIXgsm``, ``TOPO_DIR``, and ``SFC_CLIMO_INPUT_DIR`` indicate the path to the directories where the static files are located.
 After downloading the experiment data, users must set the paths to the files in ``config.sh``.
 Add the following code to the ``config.sh`` file, and alter the variable paths accordingly: